microsoft/azure-api-management-monetization/documentation/how-to-think-about-monetization.md

 - The "Basic" product is designed to support API consumers during the "initial production phase" of the lifecycle.
 It is implemented by applying the `Tier` pricing model where a consumer pays $14.95 / month and can make up to a maximum of 50,000 calls per month.
 They will be rate limited to 100 calls / minute.
 - The "Pro" product is geared to support API consumers are in the "scale" phase of the lifecycle.
 It is implemented by applying the `Tier + Overage` pricing model where consumers are $449.95 / month for first 500,000 calls.
 And are charged an additional $0.06 / 100 additional calls if they exceed that.
 They are rate limited to 1,200 calls per minute.

+**Note** - the models above are hypothetical and have been designed to illustrate the array of options that are available.
+Customers are free to come up with their own!

 ### Step 5 - calibrate

 Calibrate the pricing across the revenue model to: